jonzfisher/obsidian-chronostory/README.md

 ![image](https://github.com/jonzfisher/obsidian-chronostory/assets/6652546/75326eaa-44fc-4282-8b2e-dc4d86731c9d)

 Then the clock will show up like so when you focus away from the text as with many Obsidian plugins.
+You can select the `</>` icon in the top right to switch back to editing the Storyclock.

 <img width="603" alt="image" src="https://github.com/obsidianmd/obsidian-releases/assets/6652546/52fd5bc6-1ba4-46d0-ab09-a8c6dcc05759">

-And you can select the `</>` icon in the top right to switch back to editing the Storyclock.